mgifford/drupal-security/src/principles.rst

   | Keep track of your passwords in controlled, encrypted programs.

-  | Where possible use password-less approaches such as ssh key pairs which are more secure.
+  | Where possible use password-less approaches such as SSH key pairs which are more secure.

 .. image:: /_static/images/noun/noun_6482_cc.*
    :width: 150px